charleneostang/charleneostang.github.io/projects.md

 For more detail, you can view [my CV](CV_Charlene_Tang_2020-12.pdf).
 In sum:

 # Business projects

+I lead Business Development at Cyted, a provider of digital diagnostics infrastructure to revolutionise the early detection of cancer.
+I joined two weeks after graduating from my Masters, and our team of 10 is now over 28-strong.
+Here, my responsibilities include developing business strategy and growth, building commercial and research partnerships, managing customer relationships, as well as designing our communications, marketing and brand strategy.

-Over the past 2 years, I have expanded my skill set across the innovation ecosystem:
+Over the past 2 years, I have expanded my skill set across the innovation ecosystem through:
 * Due diligence for seed investment into early stage healthcare companies with the Start Codon Accelerator
 * Gap Summit 2020 - an international, 10 month, virtual pitch competition and conference with the Global Biotech Revolution
 * 48h-pitch competitions at the Cambridge Judge Business School
-* Consulting on a market entry strategy for a gene therapy with IQVIA
+* Strategy consulting on market entry and launch of a disruptive gene therapy with IQVIA
-* Corporate marketing and recruitment with Wiser
+* Marketing and recruitment for 12 corporate clients (including Marshall Wace, Fidelity International, Bain & Co, EY) with the Wiser Academy
-* Data analysis and product experience evaluation with Heartfelt Technologies
+* Data analysis and evaluation of patient/product experience with Heartfelt Technologies
 * Jane Street: Women in Trading & Technology

 Through these challenging yet inspiring successes, I realised that I thrive in high-intensity environments with a continual demand to learn, adapt, and deliver.